jqnatividad/ckanext-datesearch/README.md

 <dynamicField name="extras_*" type="text" indexed="true" stored="true" multiValued="false"/>
 ```

-If you use the default ckan metadata, as extra field you may add two (or only one of them) attributes (key): "begin-collection_date" and "end-collection_date".
+If you use the default ckan metadata, as extra field you may add two (or only one of them) attributes (key): "coverage_from_date" and "coverage_to_date".
 In case you use ckanext-scheming, then you need to add these two fields into your schema json file.